 The major consists of eight courses.

-- One course may be taken from German 1151–1159 or German 2251–2551; or a course taught by German faculty in other programs may be substituted for this requirement upon prior approval.
+One course taught in English may be taken from German 1000–1049 or German 1151–1159 or German 2251–2551; or a course taught by German faculty in other programs may be substituted for this requirement upon prior approval.

 With advance departmental approval of the transfer credit, any number of courses from another college or university may count toward the major or minor.

 - Courses that count toward the major or minor must be taken for regular letter grades (not Credit/D/Fail) and earn a course grade of C- or better.

 - First-year seminars taught by German department faculty count toward the major and minor.

 - Students may engage in independent study at the intermediate (2970–2979) or advanced (4000–4051) level.
 Independent studies, including honors projects, may count toward the major.

 - Advanced Placement/International Baccalaureate (AP/IB): Students who received a minimum score of four on the German Advanced Placement exam receive a general credit toward their degree, normally no credit to the major or minor, after completion of a 3000-level German course with a minimum grade of B-.
 Students who took the German IB exam should consult the department regarding credit.
 Regardless of earned scores, all students are expected to take the placement exam.
 In order to receive credit for AP/IB work, students must have their scores officially reported to the Office of the Registrar by the end of their sophomore year at Bowdoin.